© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Waun Coli round cairn is a scheduled monument protected by Cadw under reference BR365.
 View the official record →

-Waun Coli round cairn is a prehistoric funerary monument located in Breconshire, Wales, dating to the Bronze Age.
+Waun Coli round cairn is a prehistoric funerary monument located in Breconshire, Wales, and is scheduled as an ancient monument under Cadw reference SAM BR365.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR365.

 Waun Coli round cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Waun Coli round cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR365.